tarantool/doc/doc/tooling/tcm/tcm_cluster_migrations.rst

         Use ordered numbers as filename prefixes to define the migrations order.
         For example, ``001_create_table``, ``002_add_column``, ``003_create_index``.

 #.
-Write the migration code in Lua in the editor window.
-Use the :ref:`box module reference <box-module>`
+Write the migration code in the editor window.
+Use the :ref:`box.schema module reference <box_schema>`
     to learn how to work with Tarantool data schema.

-To save the migration without applying it to the cluster, click **Save**.
+Once you complete writing the migration, save it by clicking **Save**.
-This saves the currently selected migration.
+This saves the migration that is currently opened in the editor.

-To apply all _saved_ migrations to the cluster at once, click **Apply**.
+To apply all *saved* migrations to the cluster at once, click **Apply**.

 .. important::